csabato10/travel-project/README.md

 # travel-project

-Travel website that gives you the perfect place to travel based on your budget.
+Travel website that gives UNC the perfect place to travel based on your budget.

+First page prompts the user for a budget and type of location they would like to travel.
+Once they choose these options, the website will give them their perfect destanation.